Elastic curves and phase transitions: Existence of minimizers

-\begin{proof} The proof is straightforward.
+The proof is straightforward.
 Since any $\gamma\in \mathcal{X}'$ is of constant speed, we have the following representations:

 By the above relations and the boundary condition, we find that a minimizing sequence is $H^2$-bounded.
-Since $\mathcal{E}_\varepsilon$ is lower semicontinuous with respect to the $H^2$-weak topology, a standard direct method argument implies the existence of a minimizer. \end{proof}
+Since $\mathcal{E}_\varepsilon$ is lower semicontinuous with respect to the $H^2$-weak topology, a standard direct method implies the existence of a minimizer, completing the proof.